The guide to buying in NYC

 NYC is a market like no other

 New York City's housing market is unique, with a homeownership rate of 34%, significantly lower than the national average of 66%.
-We have three main types of property ownership:
+The two primary options for buying an apartment in New York City are the more flexible ownership of a condo, or the classic charm of a Coop.

-• Co-ops dominate the NYC market and are unique form of ownership.
-It is a category worth considering since they comprises 70% of the apartment inventory.
+• Co-ops still dominate the NYC market and are unique form of ownership.
+It is worth considering them since they comprise 65% of the marketplace.

-• Condos are Real Property and have about 30% market-share with fee simple ownership.
+• Condos are Real Property and make-up about 35% of the market with fee simple ownership of your own unit.

 • Townhouses are precious and account for only 10% of annual home transactions.
 They're a specialty of Peter's.